 - Dinner Cruise – Treat yourself to a dinner cruise on the Bosphorus to see the magic of İstanbul at night.

-Baklava is a rich sticky filo pastry sweet and a Turkish institution.
+Baklava is a rich, sticky filo pastry that is sweet and a Turkish institution.
 No Turkish meal is truly complete unless finished with a calorific injection of this tasty goodness.

-Sultan Ahmed Mosque, also known as the Blue Mosque, was built on the foundations of the Great Palace of the Byzantine emperors to rival the grandeur of Hagia Sofia.
+Sultan Ahmed Mosque, also known as the Blue Mosque, was built on the foundations of the Great Palace of the Byzantine emperors.
+It was designed to complement the Hagia Sophia, which is opposite.

 The most dramatic approach is from the Hippodrome where the domes and minarets of the Blue Mosque rise above the Roman obelisks that decorate the square.

 Outside, the streets stretching in every direction around the Spice Market contain a few hidden gems.
-The Rüstem Pasha Mosque and the New Mosque are both nearby and worth popping into if it’s not prayer time.
+The Rüstem Pasha Mosque and the New Mosque are both nearby.
+They were both closed on our last visit, but both are supposed to be worth a look.

 Join the queue at Kurukahveci Mehemt Efendi Mahdumlari, where they have been serving coffee to locals for over 100 years.